lucidcode/LucidScribe-OpenEEG/README.md

 LucidScribe-OpeenEEG
 ====================

-Monitors the EEG data from the OpenEEG project's EEG-SMT.
+Monitors the EEG data from devices compatible with the OpenEEG project.